Rohit Shetty: 2022–present: Career fluctuations

 In 2022, Shetty took break from action films and directed period comedy drama Cirkus, loosely adapted from William Shakespeare's The Comedy of Errors.
 It stars Ranveer Singh and Varun Sharma, both in double roles, alongside Pooja Hegde and Jacqueline Fernandez.
 The film was both a major critical and commercial failure, holding a 0% rating on Rotten Tomatoes, and emerged as one of the biggest flops of 2022.
+The film was also his first commercial failure.

 The following year, Shetty marked his Marathi film debut by producing the coming-of-age romantic film School College Ani Life (2023), directed by Vihan Suryavanshi and starring Karan Parab, Tejasswi Prakash, and Jitendra Joshi.
 Shetty had been planning to do a Marathi film from a long time on the demand of his regional fans.
 Anub George of The Times of India wrote a mixed review, criticizing the slow second act and clichéd plot, but praised the cast performances and cinematography, writing, "the film offers multiple moments of pure joy and emotion in a visual treat of an experience."

-He returned to directing with Singham Again (2024), the fifth installment of Shetty's Cop Universe.
+He returned to directing with Singham Again (2024), the fifth installment of the Cop Universe.
 Ajay Devgn stars the film, reprising his title role of Bajirao Singham, alongside an ensemble star cast that includes Akshay Kumar, Ranveer Singh, Tiger Shroff, Kareena Kapoor Khan, Deepika Padukone, Arjun Kapoor and Jackie Shroff.
 The film released on Diwali to mixed to negative reviews, with vital criticism focused on its clichéd storyline, illogical scenes, lack of originality, and poor adaptation of Ramayanas plot, while some critics praised its action sequences and mass appeal.
 The film was made on a high budget of ₹375 crore, making it one of most expensive Indian films of all time, but underperformed theatrically, earning ₹389 crore globally, despite being one of the highest grossing Indian films of 2024.
-However, Singham Again made profit through the sale of its satelite, music, and streaming rights, earning around ₹180-₹200 crore.
+However, Singham Again made profit through the sale of its satellite, music, and streaming rights, earning around ₹180-₹200 crore.
 It eventually emerged as a moderate success financially.